bbugyi200/MyHugoBlog/content/blog/creating-comment-boxes-in-vim.md

 ## The Setup

 You first need to set the `g:comment_char` variable, which is specific to the programming language you are using.
 It should be placed in a file named `FILETYPE.vim` (where `FILETYPE` is the filetype used for the language) inside the `ftplugin` directory.
-For example, I have the following line in `~/.vim/ftplugin/sh.vim`:
+For example, I have the following line in my `~/.vim/ftplugin/sh.vim` file:

 ``` bash
 let g:comment_char = '#'